 I’m fairly familiar with affinity mapping, so my key takeaways from this session are related to some insights about the various steps of the technique.

-- Remember that early ideas stick – people in the team will tend to base new ideas off the first few, so you may limit the variety of options you receive
+- Remember that early ideas stick – people in the team will tend to base new ideas on the first few, so you may limit the variety of options you receive

 - Be careful not to get too vague in the header categories.